JustalK/LABORATORY-REACT-GLSL-HOVER/README.md

 - **Experience 1**: Pixel offset (Rain Effect)
 - **Experience 2**: Ghost effect on top of an image
 - **Experience 3**: Top to bottom effect with a pixel color offset
 - **Experience 4**: Using a displacement texture for changing image
+- **Experience 5**: Adding a ripple effect using noise and displacement texture

 ## Documentation
 #### Code documentation